 Denmark is developing further offshore wind energy areas and related infrastructure in the Danish North Sea, the inner Danish Waters, and the Danish Baltic Sea as per a decision made by the Danish Parliament in 2022.
 It is understood that five main subsea cable connections will connect the offshore wind energy in the areas of North Sea I, Kattegat, and Kriegers Flak II to the Danish mainland.
-There will be three cable routes from North Sea I, one from Kattegat, and one from Kriegers Flak II, as illustrated in the below overview map Figure 1-1
+There will be three cable routes from North Sea I, one from Kattegat, and one from Kriegers Flak II as illustrated in the below overview map.

-Figure 1-1 Danish Offshore Wind 2030 Investigated Offshore Wind Farm Areas and the Associated Export Cable Corridors (1500m wide) (P2719-PROP-001)
+Figure 1-1 Danish Offshore Wind 2030 Investigated Offshore Wind Farm Areas and the Associated Export Cable Corridors (1500m wide)

 It is understood that the width of the corridors for the route survey is 1500 m.
-The length of the North Sea I - Vedersø Klit route is detailed below in Table 1-1
+Energinet anticipates that at least two cables are planned for each corridor.
+The length of the routes is detailed below in Table 1-1.

-Table 1-1 NS I - Vedersø Klit Export Cable Routes
+Table 1-1 Kattegat - Grenå South Export Cable Route